traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

 Now that we have **Traefik Hub API Gateway** running, we can use some of the enterprise-level middleware to secure access to our application so only authorized users have access.

-### Configure Entra ID
+### Microsoft Entra ID

-Microsoft Entra ID needs to be configured to allow Traefik integration.
+Microsoft Entra ID was installed and configured in module-0.

-Complete steps highlighted under **[Microsoft EntraID](../module-2/entraid.md)** section for successful integration.
+View **[Microsoft EntraID](../module-2/entraid.md)** section if you would like to understand what was deployed.

 ### Secure access with JWT